Shubhashis-Roy/AI-support-agent/README.md

 - Description: The application allows users to chat with a support agent, persists conversations, and restores chat history on reload using a session-based approach.
 <h3> <a href= "live url" >Live Demo</a> </h3>

-## How to setup and run the project
+## How to setup and run the project locally

 ### Frontend

 - Add .env file
-- env file (please no need to edit just copy this and past on .env file):
+- env file (please do not edit just copy and paste this into the .env file):

   - VITE_API_DEV_URL = http://localhost:4000/api